 Nutritional information is calculated with macaroni since that's what is in the photos, but you can use macaroni, or substitute with one 10 oz. package frozen cauliflower rice.
 Macaroni will be about 5 carbs per serving; cauliflower rice will be 1.5 carbs per serving.

 Recipe created by Kalyn for a family party many years ago and updated with lower-carb options in April 2020.

 Amount Per Serving: Calories: 168Total Fat: 9gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 12mgSodium: 398mgCarbohydrates: 13gFiber: 0gSugar: 4gProtein: 8g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If made with whole wheat macaroni or low-carb pasta, this Italian Sausage, Tomato, and Macaroni Soup with Basil would be approved for phase 2 or 3 of the South Beach Diet, or any type of low-glycemic eating plan.
-Soup with macaroni would be too high in carbs for a low-carb diet, but if you want a low-carb soup with these flavors, use the option for cauliflower rice instead of macaroni.
+If made with approved macaroni, this Italian Sausage, Tomato, and Macaroni Soup with Basil would be approved for phase 2 or 3 of the South Beach Diet.
+Soup with macaroni would probably be too high in carbs for a low-carb diet, but if you want a lower-carb soup with these flavors, use the option for cauliflower rice instead of macaroni.
 (Macaroni adds about 5 carbs per serving, cauliflower rice is about 1.5 carbs per serving.)

 Find More Recipes Like This One: